|

 Panthers and F8F-1B Bearcats.
 On October 17th LTJG H. Urban, a pilot from VC-4

-landing) while flying an AD-3N.
-On this cruise, Midway served as the flagship of COMCARDIV Six and
+carrier landing) while flying an AD-3N.
+On this cruise, Midway served as the

-returned to Norfolk in November.
+flagship of COMCARDIV Six and returned to Norfolk in November.

-The first two years of Midway class carrier operations revealed several
+The first two years of Midway-class carrier operations revealed several

 shortcomings which were progressively addressed with refits and modifications to